 - The underlying clays are moderately plastic to highly plastic.
-In addition, the water contents of the clays are generally lower than the plastic limits; so, the clays have high potential to swell. - 2) Structures supported on or within these soils will be subjected to potential vertical movements on the order of 2 to 4 1⁄2 inches. - 3) The strengths of the underlying soils are adequate to support the proposed new streets. - 4) Based on the stratigraphy observed at this site.
-The final street subgrade is anticipated to be in the brown clays or tan clays or tan clay to tan calcareous clays subgrades.
-The final street subgrade should be verified by InTEC at the time of construction. - 5) Ground water was not encountered in the borings at the time of drilling.
+Structures or pavements supported on or within these soils will be subjected to potential vertical movements on the order of 3 to 4 1⁄2 inches. - The strengths of the underlying soils are adequate to support the proposed new pavements. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay subgrades.
+The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.